St Winifred’s Catholic Primary School

 Monitoring and Assessment

-It is the responsibility of the Art Co-ordinator to:
+It is the responsibility of the Art and Design Co-ordinator to:

 - monitor the Art and Design curriculum through updating the school’s policy, close communication with other teachers and staff, observation of children’s work and photographs of display work;